 From Hot Dogs to Healthy Kids

-For years, the Gungahlin Jets Australian Football Club had the “classic sports club canteen” — only selling pies, hot dogs, sausage rolls, lollies, chocolates, chips, soft drinks and energy drinks.
+For years, the Gungahlin Jets Australian Football Club had the “classic sports club canteen”.
+Their menu consisted of pies, hot dogs, sausage rolls, lollies, chocolates, chips, soft drinks and energy drinks.
+The ‘healthy options’ were scarce.

-Yet, as Fundraising, Social and Volunteer Coordinator Aimee Kable says, they felt it was at odds with the message they wanted to send their members.
+Yet, as Fundraising, Social and Volunteer Coordinator Aimee Kable says, they felt it was at odds with the health messages they wanted to send their members.

 “As a club, we promote being active as part of a healthy lifestyle but then we were selling 100% unhealthy food options at our canteen (except water), which was hypocritical to what we were trying to promote.”

-Since the club joined Good Sports, they have completely overhauled their canteen menu to not only include healthy options but vegetarian and gluten free options as well.
+Since the club joined Good Sports, they have completely overhauled their canteen menu.
+Not only including healthy options but vegetarian and gluten free options as well.
 Players can snack on fruits and homemade vegetable-based dishes that not only taste great but have boosted a sense of community and comradery within the club.

 “By making people feel that they too are part of the change and are responsible for its success, they are more motivated and help the club strive to the challenge,” Aimee says.
 “Parents and kids are increasingly cooking and contributing healthy options for sale at the canteen … making healthy soups, healthy pizza slices, savoury muffins, wholegrain baked goods and more.